EclipsingLines/GodotSynth/docs/effects.md

 ## Bus Effect routing

-The sound configuration resource especifies an audio bus for the sound.
+The sound configuration resource specifies an audio bus for the sound.
-This allows for different sounds to be rounted into distinct audio busses for SFX or music.
+This allows for different sounds to be routed into distinct audio busses for SFX or music.

 > Godot has no limit on the number of audio busses, there's nothing and no one stopping you from creating an audio bus per sound.